Back to all posts

 Increasing project management efficiency

-Project management takes up 20% of project budgets so increasing project management efficiency is a strategic priority.
+Project management accounts for 20% of project budgets, so increasing project management efficiency is a strategic priority.
 One productivity drain for PMs is using unfit-for-purpose systems to monitor, manage, and report on project progress.
 According to Wellingtone, 47% of PMs don’t have access to real-time project KPIs, with 50% spending one or more days manually collating project reports each month.

-In many growing businesses, PMs manage projects using spreadsheets, Kanban boards, etc. This is only efficient for small teams.
+In many growing businesses, PMs manage projects using spreadsheets, Kanban boards, and other tools.
+This is only efficient for small teams.
 As you grow, these makeshift project management tools take more time and deliver worse results.

 Manually entered spreadsheet data is quickly out of date and takes time to manipulate and assess.
 And human error introduces the risk of miscalculation and double-booked resources.
 You’ll end up burning more money in project manager salaries than you’ll save by using free tools.
 It’s a false economy that needs addressing ASAP.